 - Google Analytics.
 You can use Google Analytics to find out what percentage of your website visitors are mobile and the precise number of mobile visitors you have each day.
 You can even view some information about the types of devices they’re using.

 - MailPoet.
-MailPoet offers integration with Google Analytics, which must be enabled on individual campaigns.
+MailPoet offers integration with Google Analytics (paid plans only), which must be enabled on individual campaigns.
 If you have enabled this feature, you will be able to see the percentage of people who are opening your emails from mobile devices.

 This is a great way to learn more about your current audience, but remember that even if the number is small now, it is sure to grow as more people go mobile-only.